Skip to main content

 1. Internal Control System as a Whole

 • In the system, the heads of each business segment are delegated authority as business owners for business strategy proposals, investment decisions and talent deployment, to implement agile decision-making and operational strategy proposals.
-The Company also introduced a system supervised by Group CEO and Group COO whereby Group Chief Officers are deployed as chief officers responsible for each functional area to exercise functions laterally across the Group including execution of strategies and important issues of the entire Group.
+The Company also introduced a system supervised by Group CEO and Group COO (only by Group CEO after April, 2024) whereby Group Chief Officers are deployed as chief officers responsible for each functional area to exercise functions laterally across the Group including execution of strategies and important issues of the entire Group.

 • The Company established the Global Executive Committee (“Global ExCo”) and the Managerial Administrative Committee (“MAC”) to enhance the decision-making function and create a management structure capable of overseeing diverse businesses based on the business owner system while flexibly responding to the changing environment.